Introducing Solids and Tips for Picky Eaters

 In the absence of anatomical problems or health conditions that make it difficult or uncomfortable for children to eat certain foods, picky eating can just be a normal bump in the road of childhood development.
 For example, learning to control the tongue is a skill that has to be practiced, and sometimes kids just have issues with certain textures.
 This is particularly the case when a child transitions to eating solid foods.

 Did you know it can take introducing a new food multiple times before it is accepted?
-Some children will take to a new food after a couple of introductions, and with others, it may take anywhere between 10 to 20+ introductions!
+Some children (as well as adolescents and even adults) will take to a new food after a couple of introductions, and with others, it may take anywhere between 10 to 20+ introductions!
 If your child doesn't like a new food the first, or even third time you offer it to him, this isn't a reason to throw in the towel.
 Eating a variety of whole real foods is important for your child to grow and develop normally, and you CAN get them to eat these foods.

 Here are some ideas that may help: